 The Mount Sinai Health System is seeking a Medical Director for our Mount Sinai Beth Israel (MSBI) Opioid Treatment Programs (OTPs).
 MSBI has a total of 10 clinics in 6 locations across the boroughs of Manhattan and Brooklyn.
 Together, our clinics have capacity to treat 6,000 patients.
 The Medical Director position includes 50% administrative and 50% direct clinical care.
 Administrative responsibilities include oversight and development of quality initiatives, management of clinical operations, regulatory compliance oversight, clinical supervision of counselors, nurses, physician assistants and physicians, revenue cycle and productivity management, and cultivating positive relationships with the communities in which we work.
 Stewardship and ongoing cultivation of a culture of respect and an outstanding patient experience are central to performance in this position.
 The successful candidate will also provide medical evaluation and treatment services, including providing all evidence-based treatments for opioid use disorders.
 Candidates should have fellowship training in Addiction Medicine/Addiction Psychiatry, and/or be graduates of internal medicine or family medicine training programs with previous clinical experience in providing medication-assisted treatment for people with opioid use disorders.

-Our compensation plan gives consideration to your years of experience post-residency as well as specialty and sub specialty board certifications.
+Our compensation plan includes consideration to your experience as well as specialty and sub-specialty board certifications.